Installing Geospatial libraries¶

 $ sudo make install $ sudo ldconfig

-First, download GEOS 3.3.8 from the refractions Web site and untar the source archive:
+First, download GEOS from the GEOS website and untar the source archive:

 Next, change into the directory where GEOS was unpacked, run the configure script, compile, and install: